-So, when you opened your medicine cabinet, did an avalanche of pill bottles, ointment tubes, and partially used packages of gelcaps came clattering out?
-I’m not just talking about Metamucil, or that ointment you bought when you blew an ass gasket.
-No, I am referring to those unfinished antibiotics (contrary to the doctor’s instructions) and sticky bottles of over-the-counter cough syrups, not to mention an assortment of capsules, tablets, caplets, and gelcaps.
+Is your medicine cabinet overflowing with medications?
+Not the pepto bismol, or the nyquil, or even the Preparation H. No, I am referring to those unfinished antibiotics (contrary to the doctor’s instructions) and sticky bottles of over-the-counter cough syrups, not to mention an assortment of capsules, tablets, caplets, and gelcaps.
 And those that are not expired are for ailments long since cured.
 They’re cluttering your shelves because you don’t know what to do with them.
 Continue reading, and you’ll know for sure.

 Best Ways to Get Rid of Medicine